aws-samples/gitlab-for-eks/content/030_gitlab_cd_via_agent/031_create_a_personal_group.md

 >
 > **Scenarios:** Instructor-Led, Self-Paced

-{{% notice tip %}}
-This configuration also works for any kind of GitLab CD to the cluster using Helm and kubectl commands, not only Auto DevOps.
-{{% /notice %}}

 1. While in 'classgroup', near the top right of the page, *Click* **New subgroup** (button)
 2. Name the group with your gitlab user name so that it will be unique, easy to remember and easy for others to identify.
 (For example if your gitlab user id is @supercoolcoder and your avatar URL is https://gitlab.com/supercoolcoder, name your subgroup ‘supercoolcoder’).
     From here on in the exericses this will be referred to as 'yourpersonalgroup'